ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-27-customer-in-agile.md

 *One of our customers requested the creation of an agricultural marketplace website.
 We recommended the customer not to include a calculator feature on the early product version because it was not on the direct way towards the goal.
 It helped to direct the budget on proving more profit-oriented product features.*

 *On our other project, we did not work on comprehensive documentation during the start of development.
-We broke down the way to the customer’s goal to simpler steps and started following the first of them.*
+We broke down the way to the customer's goal to simpler steps and started following the first of them.*

 ### 4. Be ready to change